-HACCP is a systematic procedure serving to identify microbiological, chemical and physical hazards as early as food manufacturing and to eliminate these hazards by takingthe suitable measures.
+HACCP is a systematic procedure serving to identify microbiological, chemical and physical hazards for human health during food manufacturing and to eliminate these hazards by taking the suitable measures or reducing them to an acceptable level.

 The origins of the HACCP concept date back to 1959.
 In this year, NASA implemented a project in co-operation with the Pillsbury Company in the US.
-At that time the goal was to manufacture food that could even be used in outer space because risk due to biological, chemical or physical hazards could be excluded with a certainty of 100 per cent (“zero defects program”).
+At that time the goal was to manufacture food that could even be used in outer space because risks due to biological, chemical or physical hazards for human health could be excluded with a certainty of 100 per cent (“zero defects programme”).

 - higher product safety and lower product liability risks